Amaza Lee Meredith

 Amaza Lee Meredith (August 14, 1895 – 1984) was an American architect, educator and artist.
 Meredith was unable to enter the profession as an architect because of "both her race and her sex" as an African-American woman, and worked primarily as an art teacher at Virginia State University (then Virginia State College / Virginia Normal and Industrial Institute), where she founded the art department.
+Sex and race wasn't the only factor that was challenging at the time.
+Amaza Lee Meredith lived authentically as an African-American Queer artist despite at the time heterosexual norms.
 She is best known for her residence, Azurest South, where she and her partner, Dr. Edna Meade Colson, resided together.
 Moreover, she co-founded the Azurest Syndicate Inc., a vacation destination for black middle class Americans on Sag Harbor, New York.
 As an educated black woman, Meredith is a rare example of a financially and socially independent black woman living in the time of Jim Crow Segregation Laws.